clandrew/fnxapp/README.md

 Do you remember DirectDraw?
 The DirectX 5 SDK disc came with a bunch of samples, including one called "Wormhole".

 This is a port of that sample.
 Some details are described more [in this blog post](http://cml-a.com/content/).
 It's similar to 'img', except the palette is updated every frame.

+Like the 'img' sample, you'll find there are two versions: a C256-based Vicky II one and an F256-based TinyVicky one.

 ![alt text](https://raw.githubusercontent.com/clandrew/fnxapp/main/Images/wormhole.PNG?raw=true)